 What do do?

 - Do a functional medicine cleanse or detox.
 Read how here.
-Do the Fasting With Food program, or the ProLon FMD, to promote cleansing.

-I welcome to hear your input below,
+I welcome your input below,